Overview

 3

-This course combines financial and strategic knowledge gained in earlier classes to support making events happen while staying on budget and meeting objectives.
+This course pulls together financial and strategic knowledge gained in earlier classes to support making events happen while staying on budget and meeting objectives.
 You will apply concepts learned by building contracts, honing negotiation skills and practicing stakeholder management with vendors, speakers, community players, sponsors and media.

 Pre-requisites: